parthshethia786/chatapp-dotnetAspire-AzureOpenAI/README.md

 Let’s integrate this new Azure Open AI service instance in our .NET Aspire project:

+- First, lets add the endpoint and the keys in our project using below command:
+  - <code>dotnet user-secrets set "ConnectionStrings:OpenAI" "Endpoint=your-azure-openai-endpoint-here;Key=your-azure-openai-key-here"</code>
+  - You can get the endpoint and key information from <code>Azure Portal -> Azure OpenAI resource -> Resource Management -> Keys and Endpoint</code>
 - In the AspireApp.AppHost project, install NuGet package - <code>Aspire.Hosting.Azure.CognitiveServices</code>.
 - In the AspireApp.AppHost project's <code>Program.cs</code>, add environment variable for Open AI connection string.
 - In the web front end project - <code>AspireApp.Web</code>, install below NuGet packages: